janbar/BLOC/docs/BLOC-Reference-Manual.md

 **\* Comments**

-A line begining with a sharp (`#`) outside a string, is interpreted as comment line.
+A line beginning with a sharp (`#`) outside a string, is interpreted as comment line.
 That is to be compatible with UNIX script Sha-Bang.

 ```
 #!/usr/bin/bloc